ConnorWGarvey/gradle-grails-wrapper/README.md

 Using the plugin
 ----------------

-The plugin adds standard Grails build commands to the Gradle build.
+The plugin adds standard Grails build commands to the Gradle build, prefixed with `grails-`.
 Run them like this.

-    gradle create-app
+    gradle grails-create-app
-    gradle war
+    gradle grails-war

 **To get a full list of commands, run this.**